 This seems like a sound argument for taking things slowly, doesn't it?
 After all, you won't really be thinking straight until your brain's back to normal, and the same can be said for your lover.

 However, by slowing down your relationship's development, you may be defeating the whole purpose that Mother Nature (or God, if you prefer) had in mind for us.
 There are two key factors that are sabotaged when we interfere with the pace of the process.

 The first interference relates to sex.
 Indeed, most suggestions to take things slowly revolve around delaying intercourse.
 Sadly, this means men have gotten a bad rap for being too focused on wanting to have sex, and women have been taught to feel shame if they indulge too quickly.
 But those social implications are beside the point.
 Sex is, and always will be, an important area of compatibility that couples must evaluate.

 Dating is a period in which two people get to know each other sufficiently to figure out whether they're compatible, right?
 The pillars of compatibility are: 1.
 Emotional 2.
 Intellectual 3.
 Sexual 4.
 Spiritual.
-(I personally include a fifth one, Financial.)
+(I personally include a 5th one: Financial.)

 A major incompatibility in even one area can leave a relationship struggling.
 If more than one area are in conflict, the relationship is unlikely to be permanent.

-Unfortunately, many of us take those moments of anguish and turn them into justifiable explanations instead of seeing them for what they are - signals of incompatibility.
-Meanwhile, those hormones are still firing off at the speed of light, and they are what makes it possible for us to bond to other people.
+Unfortunately, many of us take those moments of anguish and turn them into justifiable explanations instead of seeing them for what they are—signals of incompatibility.
+Meanwhile, those hormones are still firing off at the speed of light, and they are what makes it possible for us to bond with other people.

 Here are some common red flags that people often regret ignoring: